 55CsCaesium

 Since the 1990s, the largest application of the element has been as caesium formate for drilling fluids, but it has a range of applications in the production of electricity, in electronics, and in chemistry.
 The radioactive isotope caesium-137 has a half-life of about 30 years and is used in medical applications, industrial gauges, and hydrology.
-Nonradioactive caesium compounds are only mildly toxic, but the pure metal's tendency to react explosively with water means that caesium is considered a hazardous material, and the radioisotopes present a significant health and environmental hazard.
+Nonradioactive caesium compounds are only mildly toxic, but the pure metal's tendency to react explosively with water means that it is considered a hazardous material, and the radioisotopes present a significant health and environmental hazard.

 © Wikipedia | CC-by-SA-3.0 | Read more …